 Uniform Motion Calendar (UMC)

 - Tuesday through Thursday, 8:45 a.m. – 9:15 a.m., in Courtroom 6C.
 Scheduling is between the attorneys and/or self-represented litigants.
 The hearings are not scheduled with the judicial assistant.
 Parties will be heard on a first come, first serve basis (please sign in with the courtroom deputy).

-- No contested evidentiary hearings which includes default final hearings) will be heard during UMC.
+- No contested evidentiary hearings (including default final hearings) will be heard during UMC.